EHA-Baltic Hematology Tutorial on Bleeding Disorders & Thrombosis

 - Platelet function disorders

 For the full program, please see this page.

 After attending this tutorial, the participant will be able to:

 - explain the new treatment drugs for hemophilia, Von Willebrand disease, ITP, and chronic DIC,

 - classify the genetic mutations of congenital thrombophilia,

 - classify platelet function disorders,

-- identify indications for vitamin K antagonist and NOAC use in case of hematological and oncological diseases, and
+- identify indications for vitamin K antagonist and DOAC use in case of hematological and oncological diseases, and

 - describe thrombo-elastography as a diagnostic tool.

 Tutorials are accredited by the European Board for Accreditation in Hematology (EBAH) CME.
 EBAH CME is the best way for hematologists to master the latest developments within the specialty of hematology.
 Staying abreast of these scientific developments and keeping in touch with the up-to-date views on clinical policy will enable you to raise your professional level, ultimately resulting in the best treatment for your patients.